How to use a fast parcel operator and the rules they must follow when making customs declarations.

 - UNREG - for traders who are not registered for VAT in the UK, which includes traders registered in other Member States.

 In all other cases an Economic Operator Registration and Identification (EORI) number must be quoted.

-In addition, Authorised Economic Operators now need to include their EORI number, and any extra branch or division EORI codes.
+Authorised Economic Operators now need to include their EORI number, and any extra branch or division EORI codes.
 Read the guide on the Economic Operator Registration and Identification (EORI) Scheme.

 Goods imported using couriers are still subject to the requirement to lodge import declarations.

 Where goods have an intrinsic value below a specified threshold, they may be declared by means of a partially completed SAD supported by a manifest.
 Invoices must be held by the trader to support the manifest.

 More information - including the authorisation conditions and the CPCs to be used - can be found in paragraph 3.4.1A and Appendix E2 of Volume 3 of the UK Tariff.

 Approved fast parcel operators exporting under a memorandum of understanding

 HMRC has approved several operators to bulk export procedures using a memorandum of understanding.